-We especially want to recognize the engineers from Facebook, Google, Microsoft, Twitter and many others who helped create these materials.
+We especially want to recognize the engineers from Amazon, Google, and Microsoft who helped create these materials.

 David is a software developer with a love of world travel and passion for education.
 Starting with internships while at Carnegie Mellon, he began his career at Microsoft before taking off on a multi-year, multi-country adventure working remotely.
 He now lives on Maui, writing software and teaching programming.

 Software Engineering Manager

 David is a California native and a proud UC Berkeley alum.
 He's currently an Engineering Manager who focuses on creating positive team environments where people can grow and be happy.
 In his spare time, David enjoys strumming guitar, playing video games, and spending time with his wife.